Why choose wood as a deck material?

 Versatility

 Wood is a versatile material with a variety of grain patterns and colours.
-As a deck material, wood can be modified for a wide variety of styles and sizes.
-The surface of the wood can be stained in various colours and finished with a number of textures and styles, for example with oil, stain or a long-lasting silicon treatment (SiOO:X, etc.) that hardens the wood from the inside.
+Wood can be modified for various styles and sizes as a deck material.
+The surface of the wood can be stained in multiple colours and finished with several textures and styles, for example, with oil, stain or a long-lasting silicate-based treatment (WOODCARE.GUIDE Natural Terrace Protector) that hardens the wood from the inside.

 Availability

 Especially in the Nordic countries, the availability of wood is good, and the selection also includes pre-treated alternatives like pressure-impregnated and heat-treated wood.
 In general, wood material is available in most countries.
-Different types of wood are suitable as deck material, such as acacia, black locust, cedar, cypress, douglas-fir, ipe, redwood, teak, white oak, ash and Merbau.
-In Finland, the typical deck materials are Siberian larch, pine and spruce.
+Different types of wood are suitable as deck material, such as acacia, black locust, cedar, cypress, Douglas fir, Ipe, redwood, teak, white oak, ash and Merbau.
+The typical deck materials in Finland are Siberian larch, pine and spruce.
 Pressure-impregnated wood (green and brown) is the most popular choice.

 Affordability